Skin cancer is the most common cancer in the United States.

-Immunotherapy travels through the bloodstream, helping to prompt an immune response.
-Because it may attack healthy cells as well as cancer cells, certain side effects may be experienced, including fatigue, decreased appetite, and digestive tract symptoms.
-The management of these potential side effects is discussed later in the next section of this booklet.
+Immunotherapy acts to enhance your immune system’s response to cancer.
+Because it may attack healthy cells as well as cancer cells, certain side effects may be experienced, including fatigue, decreased appetite and digestive tract symptoms.
+The management of these potential side effects is discussed in the next section of this booklet.

 Managing General Side Effects